 I know this can be confusing, but think of a wheat allergy reaction as similar to the way a person might react to cats if he or she is allergic to them.
 If he pets the cat and breaths around the cat, then he will almost immediately start having watery, itchy eyes and begin sniffling and sneezing.

-In contrast, gluten intolerance symptoms manifest themselves more like a nutritional deficiency, with symptoms that sometimes arise slowly over time.
+In contrast, gluten intolerance symptoms manifest themselves more like a growing nutritional deficiency, with symptoms that sometimes arise slowly over time.
 The symptoms can be severe and serious, but in most cases they’re systemic, not immediate like symptoms of wheat intolerance.
 To make this even more confusing, people frequently refer to this condition as gluten allergy symptoms.
-General gastrointestinal distress or separate digestive disorders are also triggered by gluten intolerance.
+General gastrointestinal distress or separate, additional digestive disorders are also triggered by gluten intolerance.
 For example, some symptoms of Candida may develop as a result of gluten intolerance.

 What Is Celiac Disease?